treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 I can't write a guide on attending PyCon without referencing a couple other wonderful guides that have been written on this topic.

-Danny Greenfeld's [Beginner's Guide to PyCon 2015][] is another great guide to Pycon, with lots of tips on how to make the most of PyCon.
+Danny Greenfeld's [Beginner's Guide to PyCon 2015][] is another great guide to PyCon, with lots of tips on how to make the most of PyCon.
 It's much more compact than my post here, so it's a quick and dense read.

-Al Sweigart also talks quite a bit about his strategies for meeting new people at PyCon in his [How to Do Pycon][] post.
+Al Sweigart also talks quite a bit about his strategies for meeting new people at PyCon in his [How to Do PyCon][] post.
 Al is also an introvert, but he's very good at gamifying socializing with others.

-I also highly recommend asking questions to staff members, friendly-looking volunteers, and people with silly hats (some people use hats to indicate that they're approachable).
+I also **highly recommend asking questions to staff members, friendly-looking volunteers, and people with silly hats (some people use hats to indicate that they're approachable).
 Different PyCon attendees will have different recommendations for how to make the most of PyCon without getting overwhelmed.

 I hope you have a lovely PyCon!